MbqIIB/DevOps-Milestone1/README.md

 #### TASK 1: Ability to trigger a build in response to git commit via git post-commit hook

+1. Go to your Job -> Configure -> Build Triggers.
+Check "Trigger builds remotely" and setup a token.
 1. When the user creates a new commit to the repository, Git executes the script created for post-commit hook.
 2. We trigger the build in Jenkins whenever user does a commit.
 Our script looks like: